Rene Daalder: Other projects

 At the end of 2007, Rene Daalder launched SpaceCollective in collaboration with Folkert Gorter.
 The community-driven website, where information and ideas are being exchanged about the current state of our species, our planet and the universe, has over 2500 contributors.
 A growing number of universities, architecture and design schools are conducting projects on the website.

 In 2008 Rene proposed a new genre of art called “Gravity Art” based on the idea of gravity as a medium.
 Bas Jan Ader is seen as the founder of this genre, for the themes of his work of falling and letting go.

 In 1989, a movie based on the Beatles song, Strawberry Fields Forever was in production and was to serve as a pseudo-sequel to The Beatles first animated movie Yellow Submarine.
-After being canceled in 1992, in 2009, a revival was attempted, Daalder approached to be the producer but was permanently shelved.
+After being canceled in 1992, in 2009, a revival was attempted, Daalder approached to be the producer but was canceled.
+One of the concept artists who worked on Strawberry Fields was Polish surrealist artist Jacek Yerka, in which two of his paintings "Creation Of Life" and "Technobeach" was concept art for the movie before the movie was permanently shelved.